-It's early Autumn in Northern Utah, which means it's perfect weather for driving with the windows down and cranking some tunes.
-If you're the responsible type, I know you don't have many plans this autumn, so you have no reason not to cruise up the nearest canyon and let nature wow you with the fireworks show while you blast some open-top rock tunes from Salt Lake City originals: Black Magic Caravan.
+It’s early Autumn in Northern Utah, which means it’s perfect weather for driving with the windows down and cranking some tunes.
+If you’re the responsible type, I know you don’t have many plans this autumn.
+That means you have no reason not to cruise up the nearest canyon and let nature wow you with the fireworks show while you blast some open-top rock tunes from Salt Lake City rock band: Black Magic Caravan.

-One of my favorite aspects of owning a recording studio in a city with a tight-knit music scene like Salt Lake, is that it provides opportunities to build and strengthen bonds with people while creating music.
-Needless to say, I really enjoyed hanging out with some of the nicest, most genuine dudes whose musical influences (Queen, Aerosmith, Led Zeppelin, Guns N' Roses, The Eagles, Bad Company, Rolling Stones, and Sir Elton John) align with some of my own icons.
-These fine purveyors of rock were gracious enough to sit down and endure some questions ahead of the release of their next single, "Bad Boy Swagger" which will be available October 1st, with the rest of the EP releasing later that month.
+One of my favorite aspects of owning a recording studio is that it provides opportunities to build and strengthen bonds with people while creating music.
+Needless to say, I really enjoyed hanging out with some of the nicest, most genuine dudes whose musical influences (Queen, Aerosmith, Led Zeppelin, Guns N’ Roses, The Eagles, Bad Company, Rolling Stones, and Sir Elton John) align with some of my own icons.
+These fine purveyors of rock were gracious enough to sit down and endure some questions ahead of the release of their next single, “Bad Boy Swagger” which will be available October 1st, with the rest of the EP releasing later that month.

 RSR: One of my favorite things about your group’s style is that each part sounds carefully crafted to fit around one another in a really natural sounding way.
 What’s your songwriting process like?